 Creating Multipurpose Spaces to Increase Resiliency

-Andy Meessmann: (0:55)
+Andy Meessmann (0:55)

-I’ve been working as a landscape architect for over a decade now and something that I’ve seen kind of flushed out is the integration of our discipline with the whole spectrum of design.
-As landscape architects, we have to bring together a lot of different professions in order to create a park or an urban plaza that’s more resilient and that is able to plan for the effects of climate change.
+I’ve been working as a landscape architect for over a decade now, and something that I’ve seen kind of flushed out is the integration of our discipline with the whole spectrum of design.
+As landscape architects, we have to bring together a lot of different professions in order to create a park or an urban plaza that’s more resilient, and that is able to plan for the effects of climate change.

-I think as landscape architects we often lead these projects and we really have to understand how to unite all these professions that come together to ensure that a design is sustainable, usable, and most importantly buildable.
+I think as landscape architects, we often lead these projects, and we really have to understand how to unite all these professions that come together to ensure that a design is sustainable, usable, and, most importantly, buildable.
 We have to know a little about a lot in terms of the architecture that goes into some of these places.
 The site planning, ecology, civil engineering, horticulture, and finally the construction and how all these pieces must be woven together to fight climate change, to help reduce the carbon pollution, the heat island effect, and localized flooding that happens in some of these spaces that we work in.

-Clay Schneckloth: (1:56)
+Clay Schneckloth (1:56)

 I agree with what you’re saying there.
 With a lot of our projects that we’re working on, they start to include some additional parking for the facilities that we’re providing at these parks.
-And when we’re working with the cities, we’re seeing more requirement of some islands to help with that heat island effect.
+And when we’re working with the cities, we’re seeing more requirements of some islands to help with that heat island effect.

-Andy Meessmann: (2:15)
+Andy Meessmann (2:15)

 Yeah.
 I also see it too.
-Working with cities and downtown districts on some of these smaller parks and urban plazas, we have to really create multipurpose spaces now for planting beds that are able to absorb water, that provides a little bit more coverage for plant root systems and also places that some of these cities that we work with still need to dump snow into and pinpoint plants and material that’s going to withstand the salt, the additional snow loads and frequent rain events that happen in these spaces.
+Working with cities and downtown districts on some of these smaller parks and urban plazas, we have to create multipurpose spaces now for planting beds that can absorb water, that provides a little bit more coverage for plant root systems and also places that some of these cities that we work with still need to dump snow into and pinpoint plants and material that’s going to withstand the salt, the additional snow loads and frequent rain events that happen in these spaces.

 Incorporating Trees into Sustainable Designs

-We’re also working on some projects in downtown Des Moines that really address different ways to treat street trees, and there’s a pilot project going on where we’re actually lowering the tree pits along the roadway and incorporating some of the stormwater flows into the tree planters.
+We’re also working on some projects in downtown Des Moines that address different ways to treat street trees, and there’s a pilot project going on where we’re actually lowering the tree pits along the roadway and incorporating some of the stormwater flows into the tree planters.
 We incorporated some drain tile and some rock riprap through that, so it can overflow and take the water away after it infiltrates through there.
-It also is siphoning off some nutrients and some of the water that the tree might need in a smaller tree pit area and be able to get them more healthier growth and see if that’s going to work.
-I think there’s a lot of different things that we’re trying to incorporate into our designs that really have a positive effect on how healthy plantings are and how they can be used in a better way to accommodate some of these different types of aspects of climate change or intensity.
+It also is siphoning off some nutrients and some of the water that the tree might need in a smaller tree pit area and be able to get them healthier growth and see if that’s going to work.
+I think there are a lot of different things that we’re trying to incorporate into our designs that really have a positive effect on how healthy plantings are and how they can be used in a better way to accommodate some of these different types of aspects of climate change or intensity.

-Another area that we’ve seen a lot of interest is in providing shade.
+Another area we’ve seen a lot of interest is in providing shade.
 Andy had mentioned a little bit about the heat island effect and how we want to reduce that.
 A lot of our playground work, the bigger component that’s usually requested is not necessarily cooler or the newest playground type of design, but more shade and incorporating places for people to sit and get out of the heat when they’re utilizing the playground in the summertime.